-For its 2021 pricing proposal, CCC Water engaged the ISF again to review its model and water demand forecasts, seeking advice on what changes it could make to improve forecasts and ensure they were 'fit for purpose'.
-While also acknowledging progress made by CCC Water on the ISF's recommendations from 2018, the ISF made 22 recommendations to CCC Water to improve its water demand forecasts.
-CCC Water updated its water demand model and forecasts in response.
+For its 2021 pricing proposal, CCC Water engaged the ISF again to review its model and water demand forecasts, seeking advice on what changes it could make to improve forecasts and ensure they were 'fit for purpose'.'
+While also acknowledging progress made by CCC Water on the ISF's recommendations from 2018, the ISF made 22 recommendations to CCC Water to improve its water demand forecasts.1o CCC Water updated its water demand model and forecasts in response.

 After reviewing CCC Water's proposed water demand forecasts and water demand model, we are satisfied with the extent to which CCC Water has addressed the ISF's recommendations.
 Our view is that CCC Water's water demand forecasts over the 2022 determination period are reasonable, and its water demand model is robust.
-We decided to adopt CCC Water's forecasts and used them in setting draft water prices for the 2022 determination period.
+We decided to adopt CCC Water's forecasts and used them in setting our final water prices for the 2022 determination period.

 CCC Water's forecasts for the next 4 years take into account how the climate has changed, and factors in how those changes have affected water demand up to the present day.
 While CCC Water has applied climate correction to its water demand forecasts for its pricing proposal, as recommended in the 2019-20 review, we acknowledge that CCC Water's demand forecasts provided in its pricing proposal do not incorporate the impacts of climate change between now and 2026.
-However, CCC Water has incorporated climate change impacts in its modelling for CCC Water's Draft Water Security Plan.
+However, CCC Water has incorporated climate change impacts in its modelling for its Central Coast Draft Water Security Plan.
+We acknowledge that CCC Water has undertaken initial assessment on future increased demand and reduction in yields as part of its Central Coast Water Security Plan.

-We intend to recommend that to improve CCC Water's water demand forecast for the 2026 Determination CCC Water should incorporate climate change impacts into the water demand forecasts it submits as part of its pricing proposal.
-It should also consider, in general, how long-term planning for climate change would not only affect water demand but other areas driving its future pricing proposal including the potential changes to assets and, investments and costs associated with addressing climate change risks.
+We recommend that to improve CCC Water's water demand forecasts for the next determination period CCC Water should incorporate climate change impacts into the water demand forecasts it submits as part of its pricing proposal.
+In its response to our Draft Report, CCC Water sought IPART's feedback on methodologies to integrate future climate change scenarios into its pricing frameworks for water sales forecasts and long-run marginal cost assessments.

-e CCC Water engaged the ISF to review its demand forecast for both its IPART submission and its Integrated Water Resources Plan to 2050.
+CCC Water engaged the ISF to review its demand forecasts for both its IPART submission and its Integrated Water Resources Plan to 2050.